civican/legisinfo/42-1/bills/C-78/bill_text.md

   **(2)** Subsection 11(2) of the French version of the Act is replaced by the following:

-    **(2)** **Si** Sa Majesté **donne suite à un bref de saisie-arrêt par courrier recommandé**, le récépissé conforme aux règlements pris, en matière de courrier recommandé, en vertu de la `Loi sur la Société canadienne des postes` est admissible en preuve et établit, sauf preuve contraire, **qu'elle y** a **donné suite**.
+    **(2)** Si Sa Majesté donne suite à un bref de saisie-arrêt par courrier recommandé, le récépissé conforme aux règlements pris, en matière de courrier recommandé, en vertu de la `Loi sur la Société canadienne des postes` est admissible en preuve et établit, sauf preuve contraire, qu'elle y a donné suite.

   **(3)** Subsections 11(3) and (4) of the Act are replaced by the following:

-    **(3)** A payment into court by Her Majesty is a good and sufficient discharge of **Her Majesty's** liability, to the extent of the payment.
+    **(3)** A payment into court by Her Majesty is a good and sufficient discharge of Her Majesty's liability, to the extent of the payment.

     **(3.1)** If provincial garnishment law permits a payment to a provincial enforcement service of the province, a payment to the provincial enforcement service by Her Majesty is a good and sufficient discharge of Her Majesty's liability, to the extent of the payment.

-    **(4)** **If**, in honouring a garnishee summons, Her Majesty, through error, pays to a debtor by way of salary or remuneration an amount in excess of the amount that Her Majesty should have paid to that debtor, the excess **is** a debt due to Her Majesty by that debtor and may be recovered from the debtor by **way of deduction from,** set-off **or compensation** against future moneys payable to the debtor as salary or remuneration.
+    **(4)** If, in honouring a garnishee summons, Her Majesty, through error, pays to a debtor by way of salary or remuneration an amount in excess of the amount that Her Majesty should have paid to that debtor, the excess is a debt due to Her Majesty by that debtor and may be recovered from the debtor by way of deduction from, **or** set-off or compensation against, future moneys payable to the debtor as salary or remuneration.

-    **(5)** If moneys are paid by Her Majesty to or for the benefit of a party who instituted garnishment proceedings permitted by this Division in excess of the amount that should be paid to or for the benefit of that party, the excess is a debt due to Her Majesty by that party and may be recovered from the party by way of deduction from, set-off or compensation against moneys payable to or for the benefit of that party under this Division.
+    **(5)** If moneys are paid by Her Majesty to or for the benefit of a party who instituted garnishment proceedings permitted by this Division in excess of the amount that should be paid to or for the benefit of that party, the excess is a debt due to Her Majesty by that party and may be recovered from the party by way of deduction from, **or** set-off or compensation against, moneys payable to or for the benefit of that party under this Division.

 ### Section 90